-Course #: 03446 Credits: 1

-PEIMS #: A3440100 Grades: 10-12

-This course emphasizes the use of the language communication and develops the following s comprehend formal and informal spoken Spo vocabulary and a grasp of structure to allow kills: the ability to anish; acquisition of

-reading of newspaper and magazine articles, as well as of modern literature in Spanish; the ability to compose expository passages; and the ability to express ideas orally with accuracy and fluency.
+This course emphasizes the use of the language for active communication and develops the following skills: the ability to comprehend formal and informal spoken Spanish; acquisition of vocabulary and a grasp of structure to allow the easy, accurate reading of newspaper and magazine articles, as well as of modern literature in Spanish; the ability to compose expository passages; and the ability to express ideas orally with accuracy and fluency.
 Course emphasizes preparation for the AP Spanish Language Exam.
 This course cannot be entered at mid-term.
 Students are expected to take the AP exam.

-Prerequisites: PreAP Spanish III or teacher recommendation
+Prerequisites: PreAP Spanish III or teacher

+recommendation